SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 Tuples
 ------

-:newTerm:`Tuples` are a way to group together multiple values of various types.
+:newTerm:`Tuples` group multiple values into a single compound value.
-They provide a simple way to pass around multiple values as a single entity.
+The values within a tuple can be of any type, and do not have to be of the same type as each other.

 Here's an example of a tuple: